 Dr Lilian Miles is a senior lecturer in the Management, Leadership and Organisations department.
-She has previously taught at Northumbria University, Manchester Metropolitan University and University of Manchester.
+She previously taught at Northumbria University, Manchester Metropolitan University and University of Manchester.
 She has held visiting lecturer posts at the Universities of Hamburg, Dresden and Leipzig.
 She also taught Consumer Law for many years at the University of Hong Kong.
-She is a Visiting Researcher at the Centre for Research on Women and Gender, Universiti Sains Malaysia.
+Lilian is a Visiting Researcher at the Centre for Research on Women and Gender, Universiti Sains Malaysia.

 Qualifications and Affiliations

 Over the years, Lilian has taught on several undergraduate modules, including Contract Law, Business Law, Company Law, and International Business Law.
 She also developed several postgraduate modules, namely Corporate Governance, Corporate Social Responsibility, Transnational Corporations and Labour Rights, and Employment Relations in Asian Countries.